trevorxarcieri/pixel-poll/README.md

 mpremote disconnect
 ```

 The `host_script.py` is the script you want to run on the board, and `board_script.py` is the name it will have on the board.
-Micropython automatically runs `boot.py` followed by `main.py` on boot, so you can files with these names will run automatically.
+Micropython automatically runs `boot.py` followed by `main.py` on boot, so files with these names will run automatically.

 ### Running Software